zehrasoslu/space_website/README.md

 # space_website
-simple website with HTML and CSS
+Simple website with HTML and CSS